eXperiBot Documentation

 Use this button to connect to eXperiBot.
 For more information, see Connecting eXperiBot with the app.

 The “start program” block is part of every program and serves as the entry point for the program.
 All blocks that are connected to the start block are executed one after the other, always from top to bottom, after the program has started.
-The start block cannot be deleted or duplicated.
+The start block cannot be deleted and there can only be one start block.

 After you have connected your eXperiBot to the eXperiBot Blockly app, you can start your program by clicking on the green “Run program” button.
 While your program is running, you can stop it at any time by clicking on the red “Stop program” button.
 For more information, see Run programs.